 - 1. A research proposal is an independently written proposal concerning research that the student intends to conduct during the student's internship. - 2.
 The research proposal consists of the following parts: - a brief theoretical background of the research; - the question posed by the research; - a description of the research plan; - a description of the research methods that will be applied; - a description of the techniques that will be used for processing and analysing the data; - a timetable. - 3.
 Guidelines for the format and length of the research proposal can be found in the Research Internship Manual. - 4.
 The assessment is done by two assessors.
-They are: - a. two senior staff members of the Faculty if the internship is done internally (a supervisor from the Faculty and a second assessor), or - b. the external supervisor and the supervisor from the Faculty if the internship is done outside the Faculty. - 5.
-If the research proposal related to the master's thesis is judged to be unsatisfactory, the regulation about re-sits for written assignments, article 10, paragraph 3, R&R applies. - 6.
-The research proposal must be submitted within 6 weeks of commencing the research internship. - 7.
-The research proposal will be assessed as pass/fail and can be resit once - 8.
-For the numbers of credits of an approved research proposal related to the master's thesis, see article 3.6. - 9.
-Before the student can commence research activities, formal permission for the study must have been obtained from the appropriate Ethics Commission/ Institutional Review Board.
+They are: a. two staff members of the Faculty if the internship is done internally (supervisor from the Faculty and a second assessor), or b. the external supervisor and the supervisor from the Faculty if the internship is done outside the Faculty. - 5.
+The research proposal must be submitted within 6 weeks of commencing the research internship. - 6.
+The research proposal will be assessed as pass/fail and can be re-sit once. - 7.
+Before the student can commence research activities, formal permission for the study must have been obtained from the appropriate Ethics Commission/Institutional Review Board.